nextzen/nextzen.js/docs/get-started.md

 ## Versioning with mapzen.js

-When a new version of mapzen.js is released, semantic versioning is used to describe the scope of code changes.
+Semantic versioning is used for mapzen.js to allow you to choose a specific release to develop with, as well as describe the scope of code changes in a release.
+Versions follow a format of `X.Y.Z`, with a `MAJOR`.`MINOR`.`PATCH` version indicator.
 It's recommended that you peg your development to a specific version of mapzen.js, instead of the latest version.
 Read through each version's [release notes on GitHub](https://github.com/mapzen/mapzen.js/releases) to learn more about a specific release.

 ### Version components